Luxury self-catering cottage overlooking the harbour in Tarbert, Isle of Harris. Short breaks available. Ideal centre

 Tigh Gorm (the Blue House) provides 4* luxury self-catering accommodation in the ideal location from which to tour the Isles of Harris and Lewis.
 Spend your days exploring the wild and beautiful scenery of the islands and enjoy the amenities of Tarbert in the evening.

 Our guests give us 10/10.
 "5* accommodation, fully equipped with everything you could possibly need.
 A beautiful place to stay .. we will definitely be back."
 Mr & Mrs R, Erskine.

 Tigh Gorm has two floors.
 The upper level, consisting of open plan living area/kitchen and shower-room, is accessed from Main Street.
-The lower level consists of a spacious bedroom with en-suite shower-room, with access to a sun-trap decking area and pretty garden.
-The bedroom has a super-kingsize bed which can be split giving twin beds.
+The lower level consists of a spacious bedroom with kingsize bed and en-suite shower-room.
+It opens on to a sun-trap decking area and pretty garden.
 Please note that there is a spiral staircase, making this property unsuitable for children.

 The house is light and warm and is decorated in fresh seaside colours.
 It is very well equipped with dishwasher, washing machine, tumble drier, microwave, Sky TV, CD player/IPod docking station, WIFI and hairdrier.
 The bedlinen is cotton, the towels large and fluffy, and we provide robes.
 We aim to let you travel light - we provide all the kitchen basics, (no need to pack the cling film and sharp knife), toiletries, maps and books of local interest.
 A full equipment list will be sent to you on booking.
 There is free, unlimited, on-street parking right outside.